TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

 The class-based API of the :mod:`gettext` module gives you more flexibility and greater convenience than the GNU :program:`gettext` API.
-It is the recommended way of localizing your Python applications and modules.  :mod:`!gettext` defines a :class:`GNUTranslations` class which implements the parsing of GNU :file:`.mo` format files, and has methods for returning strings.
-Instances of this class can also install themselves in the built-in namespace as the function :func:`_`.
+It is the recommended way of localizing your Python applications and modules.  :mod:`!gettext` defines a :class:`GNUTranslations` kundi which implements the parsing of GNU :file:`.mo` format files, and has methods for returning strings.
+Instances of this kundi can also install themselves in the built-in namespace as the function :func:`_`.